Meet Your Local Kidney Expert

-Peritoneal dialysis (PD) is an excellent form of therapy for many patients with kidney failure.
-It’s estimated that up to 80 percent of patients are capable of doing PD, and it may be a better form of dialysis therapy for 25-30 percent of people requiring dialysis.
-With the help of your nephrologist, close family members and a variety of materials both in print and online, you can determine whether this home dialysis treatment option is right for your lifestyle.
+Peritoneal dialysis (PD) is an excellent form of therapy for many people with kidney failure.
+It's estimated that up to 80 percent of people with end stage renal disease (ESRD) are capable of doing PD, and it may be a better form of dialysis therapy for 25-30 percent of people requiring dialysis.
+With the help of your nephrologist, close family members and resources both in print and online, you can determine whether this home dialysis treatment option is right for your lifestyle.

 In general, it is best to have the catheter placed at least two weeks before actually beginning PD.
 In some cases, PD may start within a few days of having the catheter placed.
 Using the catheter early may increase the risk of having a leak, which is the most common complication after surgery.